Close search results

 Play YouTube video

-Orwell is narrative game where you play a fictional research using a surveillance program called Orwell.
-Through a series of episodes you are tasked with using Orwell to help solve mysteries like the bombing of a public plaza.
+Orwell: Keeping an Eye On You (2016) is a narrative game where you play fictional research using a surveillance program called Orwell.
+Through a series of episodes, you are tasked with using Orwell to help solve mysteries like the bombing of a public plaza.
 To do this you trawl websites and documents in the game for clues.

-As the researcher you view security footage of a critical event in the world.
-Your are then called upon to find information about what happened by trawling websites for data-chunks.
+As the researcher, you view security footage of a critical event in the world.
+You are then called upon to find information about what happened by trawling websites for data chunks.
 You learn to glean information from different sources: a birthday from a social network; an address from medical records; someone's political opinions from a blog.
-This investigations walks (and sometimes crosses) the line between crime prevention and unethical surveillance.
+This investigation walks (and sometimes crosses) the line between crime prevention and unethical surveillance.

 There are two stories in the Orwell series: